garthendrich/battleship/README.md

 ## Spoilers!

-The AI uses a technique called probability density functions (from [Data Genetics blog](https://www.datagenetics.com/blog/december32011/) in 2011) in which it checks all possible locations the enemy ships could fit in and calculates for the most probable cell to fire at next.
+The AI uses techniques called parity and probability density functions (from [Data Genetics blog](https://www.datagenetics.com/blog/december32011/) in 2011) in which it checks all possible locations the enemy ships could fit in and calculates for the most probable cell to fire at next.